fafsin495/Data_Visualization_Example/README.md

 5. Experiment with different visualization techniques, customize the plots to suit your needs, and analyze the insights obtained from the visualizations.

-6. Save any additional visualizations or results in the `results/` directory.
-This will help you keep track of your work and easily share or present your findings.

 ## Contributing